saisudheerp/Aps_portfolio/README.md

 ## 4. Design

 The design of this portfolio involves selecting specific functionalities within a healthcare app and applying relevant algorithms to optimize their performance.
-Each functionality is paired with an appropriate algorithm and is demonstrated with C++ code examples.
-The following functionalities and algorithms are covered:
+Each functionality is paired with an appropriate algorithm and is demonstrated with C and C++ code examples.
+I have written some codes and some of them i have gathered from various internet resources The following functionalities and algorithms are covered:

-### 1. Doctor Search by Specialty
+#### 1. Doctor Search by Specialty

 For searching doctors based on their specialty in a large dataset, a linear search is inefficient.
 The best approach would be using a Trie data structure, which allows for efficient prefix-based searching.
 Time Complexity and Space complexity is O(number of words * maxLengthOfWord).
 Here is my code for the [Trie data structure](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/trie.cpp).